lzallio/uv_visibilities/README.md

 If you are used to radio-astronomy data, you will know that the lovely images (**IMG**) that you see - which are produced through an algorithm called _tclean_ - are related to the visibilities (**VIS**) through a Fourier Transform.
 Specifically, **VIS** -- FFT-1 --> **IMG**.
 Therefore, what you will see using this tool is equivalent to what you would see after computing a 2D-FFT of a channel map.
 Of course, you should plot the resulting FFT on the original uv-plane produced by your interferometer, but that's a detail.

+Here is an example of what said above.

 If you didn't know about what written above, now you know.

 # **uv_visibilities** works with a three-step approach.